S.E. King is a writer & director deeply dedicated to spotlighting underrepresented voices since before it was “brand friendly.” ; )

 Currently in production on Lick Me: The Cherry Vanilla Story, a feature documentary about the legendary punk rock icon, David Bowie publicist, and Warhol muse, with confirmed subjects that include legends of film, music & the downtown New York counterculture scene.
 The project had the honor of being selected as one of the few documentaries in progress for Gotham Week Project Market '25.

-S.E. is also currently developing a series of children’s books for all the sensitive kids learning to see themselves — get in touch if you’d like to learn more specifics.
+S.E. is also currently developing a series of picture books for all the sensitive kids learning to see (and love) themselves — stories rooted in identity, family, and the wild beauty of growing up “different.”
+Please get in touch if you’d like to learn more specifics.

 King is a proud member of Film Fatales.